 You can’t drive alone anywhere if you have just a Florida learner’s permit.
 That includes driving yourself to school or work.
-How old do you have to be to drive in Florida?
-You can only drive with a licensed driver at least 21 years old and always occupies the front passenger seat.
+And you can only drive with a licensed driver at least 21 years old who always occupies the front passenger seat.

 Key Highlights